commercetools/merchant-center-application-kit/.changeset/cuddly-clouds-pull.md

 '@commercetools-frontend/application-config': minor
 ---

-Introducing the new `resolveCustomViewResourceAccesses` helper which allows calculating the resource accesses for a Custom View.
+Add new helper functions `computeCustomViewPermissionsKeys` and `computeCustomViewResourceAccesses` to compute the permission names for Custom Views.